 6. The Last Wilderness: A Journey into Silence by Neil Ansell

-I have almost finished reading The Last Wilderness by Neil Ansell and I’m hooked.
-The author is sadly losing his hearing as this book goes on, however you’ll soon realise how heightened his senses really are when you read this book.
+I recently finished reading The Last Wilderness by Neil Ansell.
+The author is sadly losing his hearing, however you’ll soon realise how heightened his senses really are when you read this book.

-This book makes you want to slow down, breathe and take it all in.
+Reading this book is like meditating; it forces you to slow down, breathe and take it all in.
 It’s beautifully poetic [I know I’ve used this phrase several times before- I bet you can guess what kinds of books I like!] and you’ll feel as though you’re right there with the author as he roams the wildest parts of Scotland.

-Be warned: this book will make you want to get off the beaten path and explore the wild moors and coasts of Scotland.
+Be warned: this book will make you want to get off the beaten path in Scotland and explore her wild coasts and moors.

 7. The Walker’s Guide to Outdoor Clues & Signs by Tristan Gooley

 Another useful book to read before visiting Scotland- The Walker’s Guide to Outdoor Clues and Signs teaches you the basic skills of tracking so that when you’re in the wilderness or out hiking, you’ll be able to pick up clues as to what animals have been in the area.

 Full of useful little tips and facts, this book is for nature lovers.